 SNOW MONKEYS IN THE HOT SPRING

 The unique behavior of soaking in the hot spring is one that was learned through watching humans to the same.
-The history of the Snow Monkey Park is itself interesting, the establishment of which in 1964, preceded the monkeys developing a fondness for the hot springs.
-The park was created for conservation reasons and it was once at the park that the monkeys observe humans enjoying the outdoor ‘onsen’ (hot spring) at a nearby guesthouse called Korakukan (pictured below), just outside of the park.
+The history of the Snow Monkey Park is itself interesting.
+Established in 1964, the development of the park preceded the monkeys developing a fondness for hot springs.

 This guesthouse had long been popular with the monkeys’ primate cousins – the humans – for many years due its natural mineral properties.
-Through watching humans soak in the onsen, the monkeys became curious about our behavior and it wasn’t long before they were copying it and jumping in for themselves!
+Through watching humans soak in the onsen, the monkeys became curious about our behaviour and soon enough, they were jumping in for themselves!

 It wasn’t long until the first photo was taken of this unique spectacle, bringing the snow-bathing monkeys to the attention of the Japanese public and soon, the world!
 The rest as they say, is history.